Samak-e Ayyar: Plot

 Samak-e Ayyar is about the prince Khorshid-shāh, the son of Marzbān-shāh.
-At age 16, Khorshid-shāh falls in love with Mah-pari, princess of Kingdom of Chin (today part of China).
+At age 16, Khorshid-shāh falls in love with Mah-pari, princess of the Kingdom of Chin (today part of China).
 He decides to journey to Chin to join her.

 Khorshid-shāh receives help from a group of ʿayyārān "knights-errant" who are followers of javānmardī or futuwwa principles.
 Samak, the main protagonist, is an ʿayyār who becomes Khorshid-shāh's best friend and helps him on his quest.

-The ending of the Samak-e ʿAyyar has been lost.
+The ending of the Samak-e Ayyar has been lost.

 Background

-The only extant copy of Samak-e Ayyar is an illustrated manuscript preserved in three volumes (Ouseley 379, 380, 381) in the Bodleian library in Oxford.
+The only extant copy of Samak-e Ayyar is an illustrated manuscript preserved in three volumes (Ouseley 379, 380, 381) in the Bodleian Library in Oxford.
 This manuscript has no colophon, so there is no information about patron and scribe.
 The manuscript is also missing any note indicating the exact date and place of the codex's creation.

 Samak-e Ayyar was originally told by professional storytellers.
 According to the story's text, Farāmarz ebn Khodādād ebn Kāteb Arrajānī is the compiler and the story's second narrator.
 He heard the story from a certain Ṣadaqa b.
 Abi’l-Qāsem Shīrāzī, the first narrator of the story.

 Samak-e Ayyar contains many old Persian names, such as Khordasb Shido, Hormozkil, Shāhak, Gilsavār, Mehrooye, and Zarand.
 The numerous Turkic names imply that the story was not transcribed before the Seljuq period.
 Its layout, the style of illustrations and the existence of some famous verses indicate that it was created during the early 14th century.